Saturday, October 29, 2022

 Force Preservation in the Online Social Domain – A Digital Camouflage

-In this age of Digital Socialisation, the digital realm is increasingly becoming an important dimension of the contemporary battle-space.
-Much has been said and done about cyber-threats, however extremely limited or no attention is paid to the challenges that arise from the malicious use of openly available digital information on and around military organisations.
+In this age of digital socialization, the digital realm increasingly becomes a significant dimension of the contemporary battle space.
+Much has been said and done about cyber threats; however, very limited attention is paid to the challenges arising from the malicious use of openly available digital information related to military organizations.

-Today, The adversary does not need significant resources or advanced cyber capabilities.
-To pose a threat, social media and connected technologies are easily accessible and they provide information and infrastructure that can be exploited by anyone with access to an internet-enabled computer.
+Today, adversaries do not require significant resources or advanced cyber capabilities to pose a threat.
+Social media and connected technologies are easily accessible, providing information and infrastructure that can be exploited by anyone with access to an internet-enabled computer.

-Social Media is a mix of human psychology (read social behaviour) with the internet of things.
-This is correct except that the human angle appears to be 70% and the network, the balance 30%.
-The personal internet was available even in the early 90s, but it was then the synthesis of the human urge to communicate with a person (a face) vis an IP address that brought the explosive growth of social media platforms.
-The arrival of the smartphone, the handheld connected computer, brought the world into our palms.
-The benefits of this convergence are many.
-That said, phones to watches, everything is becoming a computer.
-It may be surely an achievement to rejoice, but if everything is becoming a computer, then it is to be understood that everything is also becoming a potential surveillance device.
+Social media is a mix of human psychology—specifically social behavior—and the Internet of Things.
+While this assessment is largely accurate, it's essential to note that the human element accounts for approximately 70% of this dynamic, while the network comprises the remaining 30%.
+The personal internet was available even in the early 1990s, but it was the synthesis of the human urge to communicate—with a person (a face) rather than an IP address—that spurred the explosive growth of social media platforms.
+The arrival of the smartphone, a handheld connected computer, further placed the world in our palms.
+While this convergence brings numerous benefits, it also raises concerns.
+As devices—from phones to watches—become computers, they simultaneously transform into potential surveillance tools.

-The survival of any military force is a principal consideration in strategic planning and decision-making.
-It has implications that extend well beyond military operations and into issues such as public support and political cohesion.
-It is evident every day how the nation’s military protects it’s members.
-Recently media highlighted the steps taken by the Army for safeguarding soldiers against the coronavirus, over and above the measures constituted by the government.
-We have also seen how the security of various bases & ports, to guard these vital assets is a military function.
-Similar to such physical security, digital security is also an aspect that keeps the military planners on their toes.
+The survival of any military force is a primary concern in strategic planning and decision-making.
+This consideration extends well beyond military operations and involves issues such as public support and political cohesion.
+It is evident daily how the nation's military protects its members.
+Recently, the media highlighted steps taken by the Army to safeguard soldiers against the coronavirus, in addition to measures implemented by the government.
+We have also seen security efforts surrounding various bases and ports, which are vital military functions.
+Similar to physical security, digital security is another aspect that keeps military planners vigilant.

-We have heard measures like app ban, smartphone ban, wearable devices ban etc highlighted in various reports coming out from the military.
-I won't deny that they are effective, but there is no silver bullet solution here.
-Being such pervasive technology, apps like Facebook and devices like smartphones & smartwatches are virtually adsorbed onto our daily lives.
-Their functionality is today a necessity with e-banking, e-commerce and even crucial contact tracing platforms being inescapable requirements.
-Thus, such a non-implementable total digital isolation, as a protective measure, is of limited value, to say the least.
+We have heard about measures such as app bans, smartphone bans, and wearable device bans mentioned in various reports concerning the military.
+While these measures can be effective, there is no silver bullet solution.
+With such pervasive technology, apps like Facebook and devices like smartphones and smartwatches have become integral to our daily lives.
+Their functionality has become a necessity, especially with e-banking, e-commerce, and crucial contact tracing platforms.
+Therefore, a completely non-implementable digital isolation as a protective measure offers limited value.

-Separating mobile phones from defence personnel in official areas or during exercises and operations may be critical for operational security in many contexts, but it does not remedy the complex threats in the digital domain.
-An individual’s digital footprint is created over a period.
-The allied data-points get collected over years of internet activity, is processed through machine learning & artificial intelligence-based computational processes, creating an online profile.
-Leaving the smartphone outside a particular office, 5 days a week is a simple indicator that you work inside that office.
-Subroutines transmitting such location data from your device are even embedded in basic map applications and one does not need covert surveillance infrastructure to extract the same.
-Similar results can be concluded from analyzing any other interfaced app.
-Flightradar24 gives info on even Airforce C-17 flights, geotagged selfies have been known to reveal even isolated border locations and it does not matter if the photo is shared on Facebook or Whatsapp or even just emailed, the location metadata is embedded in the pic and has nothing to do with the app.
+Separating mobile phones from defense personnel in official areas or during exercises and operations may be critical for operational security; however, it does not address the complex threats in the digital domain.
+An individual’s digital footprint is established over time, and the accumulated data points are collected through years of internet activity.
+These data points are processed through machine learning and artificial intelligence-based computational processes, creating an online profile.
+Leaving a smartphone outside a particular office five days a week simply indicates that an individual works inside that office.
+Subroutines transmitting location data from devices are embedded in basic map applications, and one does not need covert surveillance infrastructure to access this information.
+Similar conclusions can be drawn from the analysis of any other interfaced app.
+Services like Flightradar24 provide information on Air Force C-17 flights, while geotagged selfies can reveal even isolated border locations.
+It does not matter whether the photo is shared on Facebook, WhatsApp, or emailed; the location metadata is embedded within the image and is independent of the app used.

-The military may isolate the individual, but crowd-sourced open information has become a simpler way of getting critical inputs.
-Recently, a twitter handle posted an old photograph having officers of an elite unit.
-While many of those may have retired, the comments to the tweet by people having the urge to participate in a discussion, showcase their awareness and naturally seek acknowledgement, gave away the identities of many in the photograph.
-Cases of people identifying areas and commenting on the military significance of the same are routine and unfortunately can’t be wished away.
-Information about military capabilities, such as personnel and equipment numbers, can even be obtained from civilian and commercial sensors, such as footage from publicly available or misconfigured traffic and CCTV cameras.
-It is not that one event is detrimental to the security, but it is the long-term information matrix that can be webbed from such data points that creates the concern.
+While the military may isolate individuals, open, crowd-sourced information has become a simpler method for obtaining critical inputs.
+Recently, a Twitter handle posted an old photograph featuring officers from an elite unit.
+Although many individuals in the image may have retired, comments on the tweet from people eager to engage in discussion or seek recognition revealed the identities of several individuals in the photograph.
+Cases of people identifying areas and commenting on their military significance are common and cannot simply be ignored.
+Information about military capabilities, such as personnel and equipment numbers, can even be gathered from civilian and commercial sensors, including footage captured by publicly available or misconfigured traffic and CCTV cameras.
+It is not one event that poses a security risk; rather, it is the long-term information matrix that can be woven from such data points that raises concerns.

-Extracting information from the open internet, especially with an overdose of social media posts, is an abundance of low-hanging fruit, where a small investment can pay large dividends.
-One can counter the adversary only by proactively keeping him occupied in the OODA loop.
-A distributed denial of opportunities, planned into the operational philosophy is the future on our doorstep.
-Camouflage is useful for concealment, but it is not a replacement for offensive capabilities.
-Force preservation in the digital domain needs to be integral in our strategic communication plan.
+Extracting information from the open internet, especially given the abundance of social media posts, presents an opportunity where a small investment can yield significant returns.
+To counter an adversary effectively, keeping them occupied within the OODA (Observe, Orient, Decide, Act) loop is essential.
+A strategically planned denial of opportunities should be integrated into the operational philosophy; this approach represents a significant advancement on the horizon.
+Camouflage serves a functional role in concealment, but it should not be seen as a substitute for offensive capabilities.
+Preserving forces in the digital realm must be a core part of our strategic communication plan.

 Friday, September 4, 2020